mlhartme/stool/main/documentation.md

         |- logs           (Stool log files)
         |  |- stool-YYmmDD.log(.gz)
         |  :
-        |- system
-        |  |- dashboard.properties (Dashboard configuration)
-        |  |- dashboard (stage directory of the dashboard stage)
-        |  :
         |- shell.rc (to initialized the users interactive shell)
         |- bash.complete
-        '- backstages
-           |- id (symlink to a backstage directory
-           :

-... of stage directories

-        :
-        :  (normal project files)
-        :
-        '- .backstage
+        '- stages
+           |- id (directory for the respective stage; former 'backstage')
-          |- config.json      (stage configuration)
+           :  |- config.json      (stage configuration)
               |- creator.touch    (created when stage is created, tracks created-by and created-at)
               |- modified.touch   (touched if Stool command modifies this stage)
               |- logs             (log file of running stage)
               |- container.id     (id of running container; does not exist if stage is down)
               |- image.log        (Docker's image build output)
               '- context          (context to build docker image)

+... of project directories

+        :
+        :  (normal project files)
+        :
+        '- .stage                 (symlink to stage directory)

 Normal project files for source stages are simply the respective SCM files, for artifact stages they are: